PostHog/posthog.com/contents/blog/posthog-changelog.md

 HogQL is a massive new feature which we've been quietly rolling out of the the last few weeks.
 It's essentially a new query language (based on ClickHouse SQL) which enables you to interrogate your data directly - and it's free for all users as part of a public beta.

-There are multiple ways to use HogQL in PostHog - check [our full announcement](/blog/introducing-hogql) or [the docs](/manual/hogql) for more info - but one of the main ways is by using HogL within breakdowns.
-Simply select HogQL when choosing an insight breakdown, and you can doing things such as plotting signup sources by email domain, or breaking usage down by a pricing tier.
+There are multiple ways to use HogQL in PostHog – check [our full announcement](/blog/introducing-hogql) or [the docs](/manual/hogql) for more info – but one of the main ways is by using HogQL within breakdowns.
+Simply select HogQL when choosing an insight breakdown, and you can do things such as plotting signup sources by email domain, or breaking usage down by a pricing tier.

 #### Event explorer
 To support the introduction of HogQL, we've renamed and revamped the old Live Events view.
 It's now called the Event Explorer, and it offers a variety of new ways to filter incoming events and analyse data.